 - A. INDEMNIFICATION OF LESSOR.
-LESSEE agrees to indemnify, defend and save LESSOR harmless against and from any and all claims by or on behalf of any person, firm or corporation, arising from the conduct or management of or from any work or thing whatsoever done in or about the leased Premises, which in any way relate to the leased premises, including, without limitation, in connection with Hazardous Materials, LESSEE agrees to indemnify, defend and save LESSOR harmless against and from any and all claims arising during the lease term from any condition of the leased property.
-LESSEE agrees to indemnify, defend and save harmless LESSOR from any and all claims, including but not limited to physical injury, including death, property damage, special damages, consequential damages, expenses, costs, and attorneys fees, directly or indirectly arising out of, in connection with, or incident to the operation of the leased premises or arising from any breach or default on the part of in the performance of any covenant or agreement on the part of LESSEE to be performed, pursuant to the terms of this lease, or arising from LESSEE's failure to comply with any law, ordinance or regulation of any governmental body, or arising from any negligent act or omission of LESSEE or any of its agents, contractors, servants, employees, licensees, guests and sub LESSEES and any agents, contractors, servants, employees, licenses and guess of its sub LESSEES.
-LESSEE' obligation to defend, indemnify and save LESSOR harmless shall include LESSEE's payments of reasonable actual legal fees, - B. INSURANCE: LESSEE shall provide to the MUNICIPALITY of Skagway a certificate of insurance showing that the LESSEE has obtained at least one million dollars (\$1,000,000.00) general liability insurance, which covers the LESSEE'S operations on the leased premises.
-LESSEE shall provide the Certificate of Insurance, naming the MUNICIPALITY as an additional insured, at the time of the effective date of the lease.
+Lessee agrees to indemnify, defend and save Lessor harmless against and from any and all claims by or on behalf of any person, firm or corporation, arising from the conduct or management of or from any work or thing whatsoever done in or about the leased Premises, beginning May 1, 2013, regardless of when such claims may have occurred, arose or accrued, which in any way relate to the leased premises, including, without limitation, in connection with Hazardous Materials.
+Lessee also agrees to indemnify, defend and save Lessor harmless against and from any and all claims arising during the lease term from any condition of the leased property.
+Lessee also agrees to indemnify, defend and save harmless Lessor from any and all claims, including but not limited to physical injury, property damage, special damages, consequential damages, expenses, costs, and attorneys fees, directly or indirectly arising out of, in connection with, or incident to the operation of the leased premises or arising from any breach or default on the part of Lessee in the performance of any covenant or agreement on the part of Lessee to be performed, pursuant to the terms of this lease, or arising from Lessee's failure to comply with any law, ordinance or regulation of any governmental body, or arising from any negligent act or omission of Lessee or any of its agents, contractors, servants, employees, licensees, guests and sub lessees and any agents, contractors, servants, employees, licenses and guess of its sub lessees.
+Lessee' obligation to defend, indemnify and save Lessor harmless shall include Lessee's payments of reasonable actual legal fees. - B. INSURANCE: Lessee shall provide to the Municipality of Skagway a certificate of insurance showing that the Lessee has obtained at least one million dollars (\$1,000,000.00) general liability insurance, which covers the Lessee's operations on the leased premises.
+Lessee shall provide the Certificate of Insurance, naming the Municipality as an additional insured, at the time of the effective date of the lease.
 Failure to maintain such insurance shall constitute a material breach of the terms and conditions of the lease.
-LESSEE shall notify the MUNICIPALITY twenty (30) days before the policy is canceled or terminated and unless the LESSEE provides a new Certificate of Insurance within 30 days of cancellation or termination, the MUNICIPALITY may terminate this lease without further notice at its sole option. - C. HAZARDOUS WASTE RESPONSIBILITY..
+Lessee shall notify the municipality twenty (20) days before the policy is canceled or terminated and unless the Lessee provides a new Certificate of Insurance within 30 days of cancellation or termination, the Municipality may terminate this lease without further notice at its sole option.

+C. HAZARDOUS WASTE RESPONSIBILITY.
+Lessee represent and warrant that the leased Premises will never be used for the generation, manufacture, storage, treatment, disposal, release, or threatened release of any hazardous waste or substance.
 The term "Hazardous Waste or Substance" means hazardous or toxic substances, materials or wastes, including but not limited to any substance, material or waste which is (i) petroleum; (ii) asbestos; (iii) polychlorinated biphenyls (PCBs); (iv) toxic or hazardous substances as defined in Alaska Statute 18.60.105 or 46.03.826, and associated regulations; (v) designated as a "Hazardous Substance" pursuant to the Comprehensive Environmental Response, Compensation and Liability Act, 42 U.S.C. ' 9601, et. seq.; (vi) designated as a "Hazardous Waste" pursuant to the Resource Conservation and Recovery Act, 42 U.S.C. ' 6901, et. seq.; (vii) designated as a "Hazardous Substance" under the Clean Water Act, 33 U.S.C. ' 1321, or listed pursuant to 33 U.S.C. § 11317; (viii) listed by the U.S. Department of Transportation at 49 C.F.R.
 Part 302; and (ix) any other substance, waste or material which is regulated as hazardous or dangerous by any Federal, State or local agency.